BAJAJ ASSET MANAGEMENT LIMITED.

 3. Use limit orders: Control your entry and exit prices amid potential price volatility

-4. Diversify holdings: Avoid committing large sums solely to penny stocks
+4. Diversify holdings: Avoid committing large sums solely to such stocks

 5. Stay informed: Follow relevant news, filings, and market updates